elral/MobiDude/readme.md

 If you upload this firmware, the existing firmware and the eeprom content will be erased.
 Afterwords upload your firmware file again.

+With version 1.0.2 of the EEPROM clear hex files the build in LED of the Arduinos will blink after clearing the EEPROM

 ---

 ### This package includes next open-source binaries: